 If you wanted to make your oven cookies for the decoration, I’d recommend my NYC Cookies – but you can also use shop-bought bakery cookies!
 I used whole ones, propped up by leftover buttercream, and ones I chopped in half.
 I used my 2d closed star piping tip to decorate randomly, with more cookie crumbs and I am obsessed with the finish.

+It’s useful when making a cake like this to use a turntable because it makes the process of smoothing the outsides infinitely easier.
+I recommend this one at the moment as I use it all of the time!
 If you have any questions about the recipe then leave them below!
 I hope you love it.
 Also, have an amazing 2022!
 Jane x

 Chocolate Chip Cookie Drip Cake!